wdporter/i-am-that-ebook/src/94-you-are-beyond-space-and-time/readme.md

 <p><b>Q:</b> Who is aware in awareness?</p>

 <p><b>M:</b> When there is a person, there is also consciousness.
-‘I am’, mind, consciousness denote the
+“I am”, mind, consciousness denote the
 same state.
 If you say, “I am aware”, it only means, “I am conscious of thinking about being aware”.
-There is no ‘I am’ in awareness.</p>
+There is no “I am” in awareness.</p>

 <p><b>Q:</b> What about witnessing?</p>